stevana/stateful-pbt-with-fakes/README.md

 # The sad state of property-based testing libraries

-*Work in progress, please don’t share, but do get involved!*
+*Work in progress, please don't share, but do get involved!*

 Property-based testing is a rare example of academic research that has made it to the mainstream in less than 30 years.
-Under the slogan “don’t write tests, generate them” property-based testing has gained support from a diverse group of programming language communities.
+Under the slogan "don't write tests, generate them" property-based testing has gained support from a diverse group of programming language communities.
 In fact, the Wikipedia page of the original property-basted testing Haskell library, [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck), lists 57 reimplementations in other languages.

-In this post I’d like to survey the most popular property-based testing implementations and compare them with what used to be the state-of-the-art fifteen years ago (2009).
+In this post I'd like to survey the most popular property-based testing implementations and compare them with what used to be the state-of-the-art fifteen years ago (2009).
 As the title already gives away, most of the libraries do not offer their users the most advanced property-based testing features.
-In order to best explain what’s missing and why I think we ended up in this situation, let me start by telling the brief history of property-based testing.
+In order to best explain what's missing and why I think we ended up in this situation, let me start by telling the brief history of property-based testing.

 ## The history of property-based testing

-In Gothenburg, Sweden’s second most populated city, there’s a university called Chalmers.
-At the computer science department of Chalmers there are several research groups, two of which are particularly relevant to our story – the *Functional Programming* group and *Programming Logic* group.
-I’ll let you guess what the former group’s main interest is.
-The latter group’s mostly conserned with a branch of functional programming where the type system is sufficiently expressive that it allows for formal specifications of programs, sometimes called dependently typed programming or type theory.
+In Gothenburg, Sweden's second most populated city, there's a university called Chalmers.
+At the computer science department of Chalmers there are several research groups, two of which are particularly relevant to our story -- the *Functional Programming* group and *Programming Logic* group.
+I'll let you guess what the former group's main interest is.
+The latter group's mostly conserned with a branch of functional programming where the type system is sufficiently expressive that it allows for formal specifications of programs, sometimes called dependently typed programming or type theory.
 Agda is an example of a Haskell-like